AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 book.isFromJulesVerne
 ```

 Granted, this example is not really useful _per se_, but it's just to show you that you can bind to constant values too.
-I mentionned it because I've already seen code that binds a value to a variable then check if that variable is equal to a constant… instead of pattern-match directly with the constant!
+I mentioned it because I've already seen code that binds a value to a variable then check if that variable is equal to a constant… instead of pattern-match directly with the constant!

 A more useful and generic example could be something like: